alex-rosta/tech.rosta.dev/posts/managing-idp-for-dummies.md

 ## Automation

 Onboarding a new application should be simple and quick.
-In a dream scenario with a standardized set of claims, this process should be entirely hands-off.
+In a dream scenario with a standardized set of claims, this process should be entirely hands-off for you.

 - If you can, automate the onboarding process with a self-service portal where application owners can register their applications, specify required claim-profiles and get instant access SSO
 - Use tools like Terraform or Ansible to manage your IdP configuration as code, allowing for version control and easy rollbacks.